RoCoderXD/Spotify-Customizer/README.md

 # Spotify-Customizer
 Allows you to customize the appearance of your Spotify desktop app (non windows store version).

-This is not even close to being finished but one day it will be.
+This is not even close to being finished but one day it might be.

 <h2>TODO</h2>